 SceneCity has its own socket types and they have nothing to do with Blender’s sockets.
 The usual color codes you’re used to (yellow for images, blue for vectors and coordinates, grey for values etc…) don’t have the same meaning in a SceneCity node graph.

 You should not connect a socket type to another socket of a different type.
 If you need to convert a socket type to another, you may use a converter node, if such node exists.
-For instance there’s a node that can convert paths to curves.

 Mesh data is SceneCity’s internal representation of a mesh.
 It contains the vertices, edges, faces, normals, UVs etc… Not to be confused with a Blender mesh.

 A map is like a grayscale image, it has only one channel, no color.
 But unlike an image, it is not a raster, it is continuous.
 It may be based on a procedural noise function, or based on a raster image, or mixed.

 A texture set is like a PBR material, it’s a collection of images, each one for a different channel in the PBR workflow (and other useful maps).
 Ultimately they are meant to be output as images and used in materials / shaders.

 A collection of Blender objects.

 Not to be confused with SC objects.